Healthy Breakfast For Athletes

-Use a tablespoon of peanut butter to top two slices of grain bread, then pair it with a cup of eight ounces of orange juice, and a cup of yogurt (fat-free).
+Use a tablespoon of 100% natural peanut butter to top two slices of whole-grain bread, then pair it with a cup of eight ounces of 100% pure orange juice, and a cup of greek yogurt.

-Go for a cup of fortified soy milk with two cups of cereal (fortified).
-You may also add it up with eight ounces of orange juice, along with a tablespoon of peanut butter spread on a half whole-grain bagel.
+Go for a cup of fortified soy milk with two cups of whole-grain cereal (fortified).
+You may also add it up with a glass of orange juice, along with a tablespoon of 100% natural peanut butter spread on a half whole-grain bagel.

-Enjoy a cup of blackberries, raspberries, or strawberries with a topping of half yogurt (low fat) on a whole-grain waffle.
+Enjoy a cup of blackberries, raspberries, or strawberries with a topping of greek yogurt on a whole-grain waffle.

 Toast strawberry slices and a tablespoon of cream cheese (preferably fat-free) or eat a whole-wheat English muffin.

 Peanut Butter/Banana Sandwich

 First, spread 100% natural peanut butter on whole-wheat bread.
 Then place slices of bananas on top of it.
 Finally, put another piece of whole-wheat bread on it to cover.

 Get honeydew half or cantaloupe and scoop half-cup of cottage cheese into it.